OffchainLabs/arbitrum-token-bridge/README.md

 ## Testing changes

 It is important for any code change to pass both unit and end-to-end tests.
-This is generally done before raising the PR to ensure it doesn't break anything existing.
+This is generally done before raising the PR to ensure it doesn't break any existing feature.

 <br />